 White and red grape juice or wine (enough for four small glasses per person)

 A Tu BiShvat seder, full of imagery and symbolism, is often divided into four sections that represent the four seasons.
-As with the Passover seder, the Tu BiShvat seder evolved to include four cups of wine or grape juice, but in varying shades of red, which represent the seasons: white for the bleak time of winter, white with a bit of red to represent the earth’s awakening in early spring, red with a bit of white representing the blossoming of late spring, and dark red to represent the fullness of all the growing plants and vegetation along with the heat of summer.
+As with the Passover seder, the Tu BiShvat seder evolved to include four cups of wine or grape juice, but in varying shades of red to represent the cycle of growth: white for the bleak winter, white with a bit of red to represent the earth’s awakening in early spring, red with a bit of white to represent the blossoming of late spring, and dark red to represent the fullness of growing plants and vegetation in the heat of summer.

-- Those with an inedible outer covering and edible inside: melons, nuts, pomegranates, coconuts, citrus, bananas, etc.
+- Those with an inedible outer covering and edible inside such as melons, nuts, pomegranates, coconuts, citrus, bananas, etc.

 - Those that are entirely edible: berries, figs, grapes, etc.